zeroc-ice/ice/php/BuildInstructionsLinuxMacOS.md

 ## Building the PHP Extension

-The build of Ice for PHP requires to first build Ice for C++ in the `cpp` subdirectory.
+The build of Ice for PHP requires that you first build Ice for C++ in the `cpp` subdirectory.

-Edit `config/Make.rules` to establish your build configuration.
+From the top-level source directory, edit `config/Make.rules` to establish your build configuration.
 The comments in the file provide more information.

 Our source code only supports building Ice for PHP as a dynamic PHP extension;
 the product of the build is a shared library that you must configure PHP to load.

-First, change to the `php` source subdirectory:
+Change to the `php` source subdirectory:

     $ cd php

-Ensure that `php` and `php-config` for the version of PHP you wish to build against are first in your path.
+Ensure that `php` and `php-config` for the version of PHP you wish to build against are first in your PATH.

 Run `make` to build the extension.